 - Believe that participating in the discussion will compromise the integrity of the process.

-- A waiver of the recusal requirement may be requested from the Vice President for Research in advance of any formal Research Council proceeding.
+- A waiver of the recusal requirement may be requested from the Vice President for Research and Partnerships in advance of any formal Research Council proceeding.
 Such requests shall provide compelling reasons and/or evidence for approval of the waivers, which are expected to be rare.

 - Because Research Council members formally vote, they should refrain from providing advice regarding specific proposals, nominations, or other actions that may come before the Council (for example editing or providing specific advice about how arguments should be made in a proposal).
 This is not meant, however, to prohibit Research Council members from providing general, non-confidential information about Research Council deliberations to those in their academic units.